jpott09/FitStack/README.md

 - Share lists with others

 ## Usage
-Open `index.html` in a browser or host the project (e.g., GitHub Pages) to use.
+Open `index.html` in a browser or visit https://jpott09.github.io/FitStack to view

 ## Development
 - Data is stored in YAML/JSON format